Assassination of Martin Luther King Jr.: Alleged activities

+Bathroom of room 5B, from where Ray is believed to have fired.

 The FBI investigation found fingerprints on various objects left in the bathroom from which the gunfire had come.
 Evidence included a Remington Gamemaster rifle from which at least one shot had been fired.
 The fingerprints were traced to an escaped convict named James Earl Ray.
 According to the FBI and the House Committee on Assassinations, Ray had escaped from the Missouri State Penitentiary by use of a bakery truck on April 23, 1967, after serving 7 years in jail for robbery.

 On March 22 of the following year, Ray drove to Selma, Alabama, and began to stalk Dr. King.
 On March 29, Ray bought ammunition for a .243 caliber rifle in Bessemer, before buying a Remington Model 760 rifle from a gun dealer in Birmingham, Alabama, using the false name of Harvey Lowmeyer on March 30.

 On April 1, the SCLC announced that King would be participating in a march on April 8, and Ray drove 7 hours to Memphis on April 3.
 Then, using the name of Eric Galt, Ray registered into room 34 at the Rebel Motor Hotel.
 The following day, Ray left his room at the Rebel Hotel sometime before the 1 p.m. checkout time, before arriving at Bessie Brewer's rooming house at 422 1/2 South Main Street, and renting room 5B under the name of John Willard.
-Then, at roughly 4 p.m., Ray bought a pair of binoculars, before returning to his room by 5 p.m., and firing the shot that killed King from the bathroom window at 6:01.
+Then, at roughly 4 pm, Ray bought a pair of binoculars, before returning to his room by 5 p.m. and firing the shot that killed King from the bathroom window at 6:01.